How to keep your food safe during that Memorial Day picnic

 A lot of food we buy contains germs but you can take steps to avoid getting sick

-Foodborne illnesses can be particularly scary because most of the germs that contaminate our food can’t be seen or smelled.
-The food looks fine, but it could contain dangerous amounts of Salmonella, which is the No. 1 cause of hospitalizations and deaths from foodborne illness in the United States.
+Foodborne illnesses can be particularly sneaky and scary because we can’t see or smell most of the germs that contaminate our food.
+Our food may look fine, but it could contain dangerous amounts of Salmonella, the No. 1 cause of hospitalizations and deaths from foodborne illness in the United States.

-Illnesses caused by Salmonella occur more often in the summer because the bacteria love warm temperatures and unrefrigerated foods at picnics and outdoor gatherings, experts say.
+Illnesses caused by Salmonella and Listeria occur more often in the summer because the bacteria love warm temperatures and unrefrigerated foods at picnics and outdoor gatherings, experts say.

 Following these easy food safety steps can help you avoid getting sick from many types of food contamination or food poisoning, according to the Centers for Disease Control and Prevention.